-By mutual consent, in a brief telephone conversation, Chris and I decided it would be best for me not to sing with the band any more.
+By mutual consent, in a brief tele-phone conversation, Chris and I decided it would be best for me not to sing with the band any more.
 It wasn't hard for me to get another job.
-In the time I'd been on the program I'd made a moderate respective. gram I'd made a moderate reputation, and a Broadway agent was soon able to get me into the floor show of an ornate night club that had just opened.
+In the time I'd been on the program I'd made a moderate reputation, and a Broadway agent was soon able to get me into the floor show of an night club that had just ornate opened.